LuckyMachines/railway/contracts/examples/nft+defi/README.md

 The four processes we are demonstrating here are:

 1. Trade some native tokens for a custom token on a sample dex
-2. Stake these newly obtained custom tokens on a second contract & receive a staking token
+2. Stake these newly obtained custom tokens on a second contract
-3. Purchase NFT that requires tokens to be staked
+3. Purchase NFT on another contract that requires tokens to be staked
 4. Head over to the NFT party

 ## Run the example: